Arts and Letters Corporate Industry Boot Camp

-The College of Arts and Letters and The Career Center provide an opportunity for 20 Arts and Letters sophomores and juniors to participate in an annual Arts and Letters Business Boot Camp.
-The Arts and Letters Business Boot Camp takes place during Fall Break in Chicago, IL.
-This unique program offers Arts and Letters students a four-day seminar on various aspects of marketing and business operations, understanding and utilizing financial analysis, and solving key business problems through the analysis of two case studies.
-Students work in teams to develop and present solutions to a business problem while engaging in employer discussions and presentations.
+The College of Arts and Letters and The Career Center provide an opportunity for 20 Arts and Letters sophomores and juniors to participate in an annual Arts and Letters Corporate Industry Boot Camp.
+The Arts and Letters Corporate Industry Boot Camp takes place during Fall Break in Chicago, IL.
+This unique program offers Arts and Letters students a four-day seminar on various aspects of marketing and business operations, understanding and utilizing financial analysis, and solving key management problems through case study analysis.
+Students work in teams to develop and present solutions to a case study while engaging in employer and alumni discussions via presentations, lunch meetings, and panels.
 Notre Dame alumni and employers present and network with the students throughout the week and critique the team case study presentations on Thursday.

 The Boot Camp is an intense and challenging program that gives the students an opportunity to:

-- Understand the relationship between various aspects of business (marketing, finance, management, operations, accounting, etc.)
+- Understand the relationship between various components of the corporate world (marketing, finance, management, operations, accounting, etc.)

-- Perform a S.W.O.T. analysis to solve a business problem
+- Perform a S.W.O.T. analysis to solve a case study

-- Work as a team to solve a business problem and presenting the solution to a panel of employers
+- Collaborate with a team to present a case study solution to a panel of employers

 - Practice and utilize appropriate business etiquette